Advocacy

 The Catskill Park Advisory Committee

 The Catskill Park Advisory Committee (CPAC) was established by the Catskill Center in consultation with DEC.
-The Committee is a group of local governments and organizations organized by the Catskill Center and the Trail Conference and represents the various communities and user groups of the Catskill Park and the Catskill Watershed.
+The Committee is a group of local governments and organizations organized by the Catskill Center and the Trail Conference, and represents the various communities and user groups of the Catskill Park and the Catskill Watershed.
 The purpose of the Committee is to provide assistance, advice and guidance to the NYSDEC, the New York City Department of Environmental Protection and other land managers in the management of the New York State Forest Preserve, the Catskill Park and the Catskill Watershed.

 More CPAC information, meeting agendas, minutes…